nasa-nccs-hpda/terragpu/README.md

 # terragpu

-Python library to process and classify remote sensing imagery
+Python library to process and classify remote sensing imagery by means of GPUs and AI/ML

 <img src="images/nccslogo.png" height="150" width="300">